raspberrypilearning/webcomic/en/step_3.md

 --- /task ---

 --- task ---
-In your ```comic.html``` file, scroll down to line 24.
-This is the line which contains the reference for the image in the first panel.
+In your ```index.html``` file, scroll down to line 26.
+This is the tag which contains the reference for the image in the first panel.
 ```html
 <img src="panel4.png">
 ```
 On this line, simply change the name of the image in the quotation marks to the one you would like as your first panel image.
-So, if you wanted to have birb1.png as your image, your code would say:
+So, if you wanted to have ```birb1.png``` as your image, your code would say:
 ```html
 <img src="birb1.png">
 ```